Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Experiments

 \subsection{Experiment Setup}

-\textbf{Environments:} We conduct experiments in two widely-used multi-agent tasks including the multi-agent particle environments (MPE) \cite{lowe2017multi} and high-dimensional and challenging multi-agent MuJoCo (MAMuJoCo) tasks \cite{peng2021facmac}.
+\textbf{Environments:} We conduct experiments in two widely-used multi-agent tasks including the multi-agent particle environments (MPE)~\citep{lowe2017multi} and high-dimensional and challenging multi-agent MuJoCo (MAMuJoCo) tasks~\citep{peng2021facmac}.
 In MPE, agents known as physical particles need to cooperate with each other to solve the tasks.
-The MAMuJoCo is an extension for MuJoCo locomotion tasks in the setting of a single agent to enable the robot to run with the cooperation of agents.
+The MAMuJoCo is an extension for MuJoCo locomotion tasks to enable the robot to run with the cooperation of agents.
 We use the Predator-prey, World, Cooperative navigation in MPE and 2-agent HalfCheetah in MAMuJoCo as the experimental environments.
 The details are shown in Appendix \ref{appendix:env}.
 To demonstrate the generalization capability of our DOM2 algorithm, we conduct experiments in both standard environments and shifted environments.
 Compared to the standard environments, the features of the environments are changed randomly to increase the difficulty for the agent to finish the task, which will be shown later.

-\textbf{Datasets:} We construct four different datasets following \cite{fu2020d4rl} to represent different qualities of behavior policies: i) Medium-replay dataset: record all of the samples in the replay buffer during training until the performance of the policy is at the medium level, ii) Medium dataset: take $1$ million samples by unrolling a policy whose performance reaches the medium level, iii) Expert dataset: take $1$ million samples by unrolling a well-trained policy, and vi) Medium-expert dataset: take $1$ million samples by sampling from the medium dataset and the expert dataset in proportion.
+\textbf{Datasets:}{ We construct 6 different datasets following~\citep{fu2020d4rl} to represent different qualities of behavior policies: random, random-medium, medium-replay, medium, medium-expert and expert dataset.
+The details are shown in Appendix \ref{appendix:dataset}}

-\textbf{Baseline:} We compare the DOM2 algorithm with the following state-of-the-art baseline offline MARL algorithms: MA-CQL \cite{jiang2021offline}, OMAR \cite{pan2022plan}, and MA-SfBC as the extension of the single agent diffusion-based policy SfBC \cite{chen2022offline}.
+\textbf{Baseline:} We compare the DOM2 algorithm with the following state-of-the-art baseline offline MARL algorithms: MA-CQL~\citep{jiang2021offline}, OMAR~\citep{pan2022plan}, MA-SfBC as the extension of the single agent diffusion-based policy SfBC~\citep{chen2022offline}, MA-DIFF~\citep{zhu2023madiff} and DoF~\citep{lidof2025} (Due to dataset mismatch, we compare MA-DIFF and DoF in the ablation study of Section \ref{chapter5:ablationstudy} and Appendix \ref{appendix:ablationwithmadiff}).
 Our methods are all built on the independent TD3 with decentralized actors and critics.
 Each algorithm is executed for $5$ random seeds and the mean performance and the standard deviation are presented.
 A detailed description of hyperparameters, neural network structures, and setup can be found in Appendix \ref{appendix:hyperparameters}.